 Your entire strategy for growing your blog and income should rely on a strong email marketing strategy.

 That’s a big term, but what it really means is you need to start an email list to attract the right audience so that they eventually fall in love with you and your blog and buy what you recommend!

 Sounds easy eh?

 So, how do you start an email list?
 First, you need to pick an email service provider.
-You can get started for free using MailChimp.

 If you feel that a business and income generating blog is what you want, you can invest in ConvertKit.
 It’s made for bloggers and makes it easy to set up sales funnels and segmentation.